 You may have grounds to file a personal injury lawsuit when someone else has harmed you through their negligence or intentional actions.
 Perhaps someone injured you in a car crash, neglected to clean a spill, or physically assaulted you.
-No matter what happened, you should speak with a Greenville personal injury attorney.
+No matter what happens, you should speak with a dedicated Greenville personal injury lawyer to discuss your options.

-At the Shelly Leeke Law Firm, we specialize in evaluating these cases and helping our clients seek the compensation they deserve.
+At Shelly Leeke Law Firm, our South Carolina personal injury lawyers have extensive experience evaluating these cases and helping our clients seek the compensation they deserve.
 If the person responsible committed a crime and is convicted, that does nothing to pay your bills as their victim.
 You need guidance in securing restitution for the pain, suffering, and damages you have experienced through a personal injury claim.

 Common Types of Personal Injury Cases